malyabansalper/Games-Developed/JavaScript Games/Rock-Paper-and-Scissors/README.md

 # Rock-Paper-and-Scissors

-An oldschool game of Rock, Paper and Scissors
+An OldSchool game of Rock, Paper and Scissors

 Stack used : HTML, CSS and Javascript